iterative/dvc.org/content/docs/user-guide/experiment-management/hydra-composition.md

 ## How it works

 Upon `dvc exp run`, Hydra will be used to compose a single `params.yaml` before executing the experiment.
-Hydra config and existing <abbr>parameters</abbr> will be combined to configure the [underlying DVC pipeline](#running-experiments) that contains your experiment.
+Its <abbr>parameters</abbr> will configure the [underlying DVC pipeline](#running-experiments) that contains your experiment.

 <admon type="tip">